 1939: Zuse and Aike develop Tesla's ideas further and invent a much smaller version of Tesla's computers.

-1939: The second World War breaks out and artificial intelligence is used for warfare for the first time.
+1941: During the second World War, artificial intelligence is used for warfare for the first time.

 1946: Germany loses the (elongated) war and is divided.